tarquin-the-brave/not-a-v-word-cookbook/src/sticky-umami-pineapple.md

 rice in coconut milk.

-Be aware this is a big sweet hit being added to the meal and you may want to turn up the balsalmic vinegar and turn down the maple syrup and perhaps swap it for a more toned down agave syrup.
+Be aware this is a big sweet hit being added to the meal and you may want to turn up the balsamic vinegar and turn down the maple syrup and perhaps swap it for a more toned down agave syrup.

 Something nice and bitter to drink like a gin and tonic can help wash this